olyism/ss-bootstrap-it/README.md

 #### Common tasks

-- `gulp watch` - watches for css and js changes and compiles theme
+##### Build

-- `gulp build` - builds css and js for production
+Run `gulp build` for deployment, which builds all the assets (i.e. css, scripts, and sprites)

+##### Styling

+Run `gulp css:watch`, compiles css on `scss` changes.

-- `gulp css` - compiles the css with [Sass](http://sass-lang.com/)
+Run `gulp sprite` to generate the sprites css and svg with png fallback.

-- `gulp js` - compiles ES2015 with [Babel](https://babeljs.io/), and minifies with [UglifyJS](https://github.com/mishoo/UglifyJS)
+`gulp css:build` builds all styling assets, i.e. generate the sprites first and then compile the css.

-- `gulp browsersync` - use [Browsersync](https://www.browsersync.io/) to watch css and js changes, whilst synchronizing on multiple devices.
+`gulp browsersync` uses [Browsersync](https://www.browsersync.io/) to watch css and js changes, whilst synchronizing on multiple devices.
 Very handy for responsive frontend development and cross-browser testing

+##### Javascript

+`gulp js` bundles your scripts, and checks code quality with linting. `gulp js:build` bundles and minifies the scripts.

+`gulp watch` re-bundles your scripts on javascript changes with `watchify`.

+See `gulptask.babel.js` for all tasks.

 ## Styling